 Health and Safety in Construction Programme

 To complete the programme, you’ll need a minimum of 40 Site Safe programme credits.
-These are earned by completing Site Safe courses, and submitting workplace evidence.
+These are earned by completing Site Safe courses.

 By completing the Health and Safety in Construction programme you will: